yubrajbhoi/termux-python/Doc/library/unittest.mock.rst

 .. function:: patch.dict(in_dict, values=(), clear=False, **kwargs)

-    Patch a dictionary, or dictionary like object, and restore the dictionary to its original state after the test.
+    Patch a dictionary, or dictionary like object, and restore the dictionary to its original state after the test, where the restored dictionary is a copy of the dictionary as it was before the test.

     *in_dict* can be a dictionary or a mapping like container.
 If it is a mapping then it must at least support getting, setting and deleting items